Willy Adames Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.96 team ERA ranks 10th among all MLB pitching staffs.
+- The Cubs have a 4.01 team ERA that ranks 11th among all league pitching staffs.

 - Cubs pitchers combine to give up the first-fewest home runs in baseball (80 total, one per game).

+- Hendricks (3-3) takes the mound for the Cubs in his eighth start of the season.
+He's put together a 3.02 ERA in 41 2/3 innings pitched, with 22 strikeouts.

-- The lefty last appeared on Thursday against the Philadelphia Phillies, when he tossed 3 2/3 innings, allowing seven earned runs while giving up nine hits.
+- His most recent appearance was on Friday against the Philadelphia Phillies, when the right-hander tossed seven innings, surrendering three earned runs while allowing six hits.

+- In seven games this season, the 33-year-old has a 3.02 ERA and 4.8 strikeouts per nine innings, while allowing a batting average of .208 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.